Poland in the Eurovision Song Contest 2015: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 In the 2015 contest, Australia also competed directly in the final as an invited guest nation.
 The European Broadcasting Union (EBU) split up the competing countries into five different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 26 January 2015, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Poland was placed into the second semi-final, to be held on 21 May 2015, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2015 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Poland was set to perform last in position 17, following the entry from Slovenia.

-All three shows were broadcast in Poland on TVP1 and TVP Polonia with commentary by Artur Orzech.
+The two semi-finals and the final were broadcast in Poland on TVP1 and TVP Polonia with commentary by Artur Orzech.
 The three shows were also aired on a one-day delay on the channels TVP Rozrywka and TVP HD.
 The Polish spokesperson, who announced the Polish votes during the final, was Ola Ciupa.